All submissions should be made via the Neurobiology of Language online submission system.

 Please click here for information on open access and article processing charges in Neurobiology of Language.

 Please click here for information on indexing and archiving.

 Neurobiology of Language provides data on article access and impact for each published manuscript.
 Data provided include: download counts from the mitpressjournals.org site; citation counts provided by CrossRef; and attention scores provided by Altmetric, which tracks attention to the article by news outlets, blogs, social media, online reference managers, etc.

 Accessibility of Data and Other Material

-Neurobiology of Language encourages authors of Research articles to openly share all data and other materials that are essential for reproducing the article’s key findings and conclusions, and for building on the published work.
-Data and tools should be hosted at a public repository.
-They should be referenced in the manuscript and a persistent URL or identifier (DOI) should be provided.
+Neurobiology of Language requires authors of Research articles to openly share all data and other materials that are essential for reproducing the article’s key findings and conclusions, and for building on the published work.
+Data and tools should be hosted at a public repository (see some recommendations below).
 Authors will be queried about sharing of data and other materials on first submission.

 All papers must include a statement regarding the availability of all data used in the study.
 Newly acquired data or metadata should be made openly available through one of the recommended open repositories, preferably at the time of submission.
 If data cannot be made openly available, a reason must be provided (for example, due to ethics or privacy issues, or institutional restrictions).